hrc-pme/ros2_Robopoint/README.md

 - `robopoint_worker` – provides a worker node that loads a multimodal model and exposes services for text/image generation.
 - `robopoint_controller` – manages worker registration and dispatches requests.
 - `robopoint_ros2` – client node for sending queries and visualizing results.
+- `robopoint_gui` – GUI interface node for direct user interaction and result visualization.
-- `robopoint_interfaces` and `robopoint_msgs` – custom messages and service definitions used by the other packages.
+- `robopoint_interfaces` – custom messages and service definitions used by the other packages.

 A Docker environment is provided to simplify setup.